-of Leominster about three times and a really nice bloke he is too.
-He's very open and upfront and we would say straight as a die.
-The architects tell us the company produce good quality work using employees not subbies.
-They are always competitive but in tendering they have the edge because they use quality materials and "do the job properly".
+When we met company director Neil from RM Caldicott of Leominster he turned out to be very open, upfront and personable.
+The architects assured us that Neil's company produce good quality work using employees and specalist subbies.
+They are always competitive but in tendering they have the edge because they only use quality materials and "do the job properly".

-We continue to enjoy a first class relationship with Neil.
-We have agreed that Neil will in effect project manage the build for us.
-To do so he will be using both his directly employed staff as well as other specialist contractors.
-He has responsibility for everything with the exception of the glazing and the icf walls which is our responsibility to source and fit.
-The build was started on 12 Mar and to date we can not speak highly enough of Neil and particularly his regular communication about what is happening, when, and the decisions we need to make.
+We enjoyed a first class relationship with Neil throughout the build and he came in spot on budget!
+Having agreed that Neil would project manage the build for us he was given total responsibility for everything with the exception of the glazing and the icf walls which was our responsibility to source and fit.
+From start to finish we cannot speak highly enough of Neil and particularly his regular communications about what was happening, when, and the decisions we needed to make.

 It is testiment to his professionalism that he involved himself in the ICF build making many sensible suggestions at the end of which he was invited to take on any other icf builds in the area in